 The technical difficulties of screen capture and exporting can be numerous, and a poorly constructed offering will almost absolutely result in a reduction in audience and exposure.
 While video and audio quality may not be as important as content, it can make or break the success of a screencast.

 Who Can Make a Screencast?

 Anyone with something to teach or present can produce a screencast.
 Required are a good idea, some screen recording software, a microphone, a site for distribution, and a willingness to share your ideas with the world.
 In seven easy steps you can begin to produce a screencast and deliver it to the world.

 Seven Steps to Screencasting

 - Content is king.
 If you don’t have something to present, you don’t have a screencast!
 In most cases, a screencast is produced to teach a process or technique, or get a set of ideas across to an audience.
 If you cannot keep the attention of the audience, the screencast may be rendered useless.
 When choosing a topic, start with areas that are within your knowledge base, and can be covered in the time allotted to complete the series.

 - Planning.
 A script may or may not be utilized in preparation, but it is good practice to complete a dry run of the presentation before actually hitting the record button.
 Practice makes perfect, and the more familiar you are with your content, the more polished the final recording will be.

 - Push the red button.
 It’s time to shine, and if your preparation went well, this step should be relatively easy.
 Remember to move at a pace that is comfortable for your audience and speak clearly so as to avoid any confusion.
 Audio can be added in post production instead of being recorded during the presentation, but this will require an extra editing step and can break the flow of the delivery if not done correctly.

+- Review the video.
 Be sure that no steps were left out and that the flow of the presentation makes sense and will be easy to follow for your intended audience.
 If imperfections are found, you may choose to edit or re-record the video altogether.

+- Editing.
 If necessary, edit the video according to your standards.
 Include any transitions, intros, outros, or other post production items.

 - Produce.
 Export your video with the settings that best fit your intended output, whether that will be streaming from a webpage, downloadable media or delivery on a disc.

 - Distribute the videos.
 There are several options from hosting your own weblog site and leveraging an RSS feed, to using a service such as YouTube.

 Capturing Your Screen

 As is often the case with software, the options are plentiful for capturing video of your computer screen.
 The feature sets of these software packages for the most part are comparable, but advanced tools and pricing set a few of them apart from the pack.
 Below are five screen capture software applications that can be used to create a screencast.

 Snapz Pro X (Mac)

-Snapz Pro X5 is a robust offering of settings and compressions for screen captures of all sizes.
+Snapz Pro X is a robust offering of settings and compressions for screen captures of all sizes.
 It is fairly easy to use and captures great quality of video and sound.
 Video from this application is exported in Quicktime (.mov) format only and Snapz Pro X does not allow for video editing.
 This is a feature-rich application for a reasonable price of about $70.

 iShowU (Mac - Tiger or Leopard)

 iShowU offers polished recording quality and plenty of settings and export presets for anything from YouTube formatting to 1080p.
 Like Snapz Pro X, iShowU lacks ability to encode video to different formats.
 Videos are saved in Quicktime (.mov) format only and editing is not a feature supported by this application.
 This is a productive little application and priced for the novice at about $20.

-Compared to other applications, Screenflow9 has advanced algorithms that only encode areas of change on your screen.
+Compared to other applications, Screenflow has advanced algorithms that only encode areas of change on your screen.
 It can simultaneously record from iSight or DV camera at the same time as your screen (and your microphone and computer’s audio).
 You can also capture games and DVD-videos.
 With ScreenFlow editor you can add zoom and pan effects, trim clips, add drop shadow and reflection, adjust audio levels etc. You can also combine existing media into your screencast.
 Powerful and very user-friendly, price: $99.99.

 Camtasia Studio 5 (Windows)

 If you are looking for an all-in-one screen capture and video editing software package, and you’re using Windows, this is the one for you!
 Camtasia Studio 5 lets you record the screen, format and compress for multiple outputs, edit and enhance the audio and video, and save in several different formats.
 A host of other features including themes, transitions, and captions make this product stand out among the pack, but at a price of about $299.

 CamStudio is a quick and lightweight screen capture application that allows for recording of video and sound to either an .avi or Flash based swf file.
 It features the ability to place banners/text boxes with supporting text.
 This application records only and does not allow for editing, but is a very functional screen capture option and is free for anyone to use, provided you are using the Windows operating system.

 Adobe Captivate 3 (Win)

-Adobe Captivate15 builds and edits interactive software demonstrations, simulations, podcasts, screencasts, games, program demos and lessons.
+Adobe Captivate builds and edits interactive software demonstrations, simulations, podcasts, screencasts, games, program demos and lessons.
 For software demos, it can either record in real time or use a smart event-based screen capture that snaps a sequence of still images and then builds mouse movement simulations to create the appearance of a running program.

 You can edit Captivate presentations to add captions, clickable hotspots, text entry boxes, rollovers, videos, etc. It is also possible to edit the content (including mouse pointer path, position, image) and change the timing for each item to appear and disappear.
 The hotspots can branch to other slides in the presentation, or to outside webpages.